Where Acqua for Life works

 Papua New Guinea

-In Papua New Guinea, only 37% of the population have access to at least a basic water supply.
-Through this Acqua for Life project, trained coaches helped boost girls' self-confidence and hygiene knowledge.
+In Papua New Guinea, only 37% of the population has access to at least a basic water supply.
+Since 2018, the Acqua for Life project in partnership with WaterAid is training coaches, helping boost girls' self-confidence and hygiene knowledge.
 The installation of improved water and sanitation facilities in schools in the central region has benefited thousands of children.
 In the upcoming three years, the Acqua for Life initiative will help construct 72 toilets and install 12 rainwater tanks for the benefit of over 3,500 students.close

 Tampitiya villagers are benefiting from a newly drilled well, a pump room, water tank, filtering plant and pipes direct to individual households.close